viraldevpb/Farmer-Auction/README.md

 should be added.
 He also accepts payment from the buyer and thus allows him to bid.
 ## Seller (farmer):
 Seller also has to register and create an account.
 He can also add crop, and track the live bids on his crop.
-We developed this project for Smart India Hackathon, 2020, in ‘agriculture’ domain.

 Domain: Web Development